Revisiting Bi-Linear State Transitions in Recurrent Neural Networks: Experiments

 \subsection{Main results}

 We trained the models described above on the three tasks, on instances of lengths 2-10, and evaluated on instances of length 500.
 The training is done for 100,000 steps, where at each step 64 samples (of length 2-10) are generated for the task.
-Each model is trained using three different learning rates and picked the best performing model.
+Each model is trained using three different learning rates and picked the best-performing model.
 Table~\ref{tab:main1} summarizes the main results.
 In all tables, we scale accuracy values such that $0$ represents random chance, and $1$ is perfect accuracy.

 We observe that bilinear models generally perform best across all tasks.
 Bilinear block-diagonal variants exhibit improved performance as the block size increases.
 Notably, the real-diagonal model (a bilinear block-diagonal model with block size 1) can only learn parity (i.e., modular addition with $m=2$); however, increasing the block size to two enables the learning of modular addition for larger values of $m$, as demonstrated in Proposition~\ref{prop:complexabelian}.
-Also, the $\ma{R}_2$ block diagonal model explicitly parametrizes the state transition matrix as rotation blocks of the form $\ma{R}_2$, with angles parameterized by inputs.
-In contrast a block diagonal bilinear with block size of 2 parametrizes 2D-blocks freely from the input.
+Also, the $\ma{R}_2$ block-diagonal model explicitly parametrizes the state transition matrix as rotation blocks of the form $\ma{R}_2$, with angles parameterized by inputs.
+In contrast a block-diagonal bilinear with block size of 2 parametrizes 2D-blocks freely from the input.

 Non-linear recurrent models, such as LSTM and simple RNN, also perform well on these state-tracking tasks.
 It can be speculated that multiplicative interactions between hidden states and inputs arise from the gating mechanisms and non-linear activation functions within their recurrent structures.
 While Mamba can learn the tasks in-distribution for small state sizes $m$, it largely fails to generalize to longer sequences.
 Also, the failure of transformers in length-generalization is a well-known observation in the literature.

-For further results we refer the reader to the appendix.
+Note that in Table~\ref{tab:main1}, we used a consistent hidden dimension of 256 across all models.
+In Appendix~\ref{appsec:parammatched}, we report the performance of models matched in parameter count by adjusting their hidden dimensions.
+In addition, Appendix~\ref{appsec:dihedral} presents results for simulating dihedral groups with various models.